dematerializ/dematerializ.github.io/_pages/about.md

   scrollable: true # adds a vertical scroll bar if there are more than 3 news items
   limit: 5 # leave blank to include all the news in the `_news` folder

-latest_posts:
+#latest_posts:
-  enabled: false
+  #enabled: true
-  scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
+  #scrollable: true # adds a vertical scroll bar if there are more than 3 new posts items
-  limit: 3 # leave blank to include all the blog posts
+  #limit: 3 # leave blank to include all the blog posts
 ---

 After receiving my degree in Materials Science & Engineering from the University of Ioannina, Greece, I completed the MSc at Sustainable Energy Systems in 2013, at the University of Edinburgh before starting my PhD project in the School of Metallurgy & Materials, University of Birmingham.
 I collaborated with Rolls-Royce plc on the industrial challenges of single crystal Ni-based superalloys, during investment casting and heat treatments.
 This collaboration was further strengthened in my role as Casting Development Research Fellow for the High Temperature Research Centre (HTRC).
 I developed physics-based models for surface reactions on metallic substrates of multi-component alloys.
 These improved our understanding on mechanisms such as elemental surface sublimation, physical vapour deposition and high temperature oxidation of single crystal Ni-based superalloys.